10 Tips to Cope With Political Differences in Relationships

 4. Disagree with respect

-Conflict and disagreement are simply a part of life and relationships, but you can still treat your partner respectfully, despite political differences in relationships.
+Conflict and disagreement are simply a part of life and relationships, but you can still treat your partner respectfully, despite political differences.
 When you’re having a conversation, and your partner makes a point that you do not necessarily agree with, resist the urge to attack them.

 Take time to truly listen to what they’re saying.
 If you feel yourself becoming heated, pause before responding to avoid your relationship ending over politics.